This information describes surgery using a split-thickness skin graft.

 - At first, your recipient and donor sites will look dark pink in color.
 This color will change and become lighter over the next few months.
 Once your sites have completely healed, you can use makeup to cover any scarring.

 Call Your Doctor or Nurse if You Have:

-- A temperature of 101° F (38.3° C) or higher
+- A fever of 101° F (38.3° C) or higher

 - Shaking chills

-- New or increased redness or warmth around either site
+- New or increased redness or warmth around your donor or recipient site

 - New tenderness around your donor or recipient site